tatsu-lab/alpaca_eval/README.md

   AlpacaFarm evaluation set.
 - **output_path**: Path for saving annotations and leaderboard.

+If you don't have the model outputs, you can use `evaluate_from_model` and pass a local path or a name of a HuggingFace model, or a model from a standard API (OpenAI, anthropic, cohere).
 For more details to evaluate a model see [here](#evaluating-a-model).
 Note that by default annotations are cached on disk.
 Annotations are thus never recomputed, which greatly decreases cost and time for repeated evaluations (many models have the same outputs)

 # Leaderboard